Skip to main content

 mv ~/.wrenai/.env.example.txt ~/.wrenai/.env # Rename the file

 Open the ~/.wrenai/config.yaml file and update it to match your custom LLM, Embedder, or Document Store settings.
-You can refer to the section for guidance on how to configure these settings.
-Also, you may need to update the .env file to fill in required API keys.
+Use the examples below as a starting point.
+You may also need to update the .env file with required API keys.

 • For custom LLM

-• We are now using LiteLLM to support LLMs, so basically you can use any LLMs supported by LiteLLM.
+• We are now using LiteLLM to support LLMs, so you can use any LLM supported by LiteLLM.

 • For example, if you want to use llama3.1:8b from Ollama